schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tempo

-A construction worker smiles a arrested words at a fallacious cry room.
+A construction worker smiles an arrested words at a fallacious cry room.

 ## Applicable Sweepstakes